Ballinastack Megalithic Tomb and Children's Burial Ground

 The surrounding children’s burial ground, Recorded Monument GA006:005002 was quite overgrown.
 Limestone grave-markers are evident within the ground, aligned east west in rows.
 The last burial to take place here was in 1964.

 Glenamaddy Boyounagh Heritage Project presented an on-line Virtual Event to highlight the heritage sites in the area.
-Galway Community Archaeologist, B. Doherty prepared a number of short films and Ballinastack Megalithic Monument was featured.This highlights the significance the site within the community and makes it accessible for all.
+Galway Community Archaeologist, B. Doherty prepared a number of short films and Ballinastack Megalithic Monument was featured.This highlights the significance of the site within the community and makes it accessible for all.